In this role you will be responsible for the following:

 Our ideal candidate will have the following:

-- A bachelor's degree in biology, restoration management or a closely related field
+- A bachelor's degree in restoration management, conservation biology, ecology, or a closely related field

-- Experience in restoration management, ecology or closely related fields
+- Experience in restoration management or related experience preferred.

 - An ability to function well in both team and individual work situations.

-- Willingness to take the Illinois Pesticide License Test and apply herbicides
+- Willingness to obtain an Illinois Pesticide License and apply herbicides.

 Come work in a setting that is like no other as you support our mission: We cultivate the power of plants to sustain and enrich life.
 Take the first step toward being one of the employees who make the Garden one of the treasures of the Forest Preserves of Cook County.
 Apply today.
 Please note that applicants who do not meet the required qualifications will not be considered.